 You want to place it in a shredder or cut it into multiple pieces before throwing it away, ensuring any lingering information is unreadable and inaccessible.

 Some credit card issuers will send a prepaid envelope with your new card which you can use to return your expired card back to them for secure disposal.

 If you fail to activate your new credit card for a lengthy period – typically 12 months – your card issuer may shut down your account.

 - Do credit cards expire at the beginning or end of the month?

 Credit cards always expire at the end of the month.

 - How long is a credit card usually valid for?

-Most credit cards remain valid for three or four years from the date they’re first issued.
+Most credit cards remain valid for three to five years from the date they’re first issued.

 Yes, the credit card issuer will typically mail you a new card before your existing card is set to expire.
 Even if your card expires, your credit card account is not closed.
 To close your account, you have to specifically make a request to your credit card issuer to do so.

 - Can I still use my credit card the month it expires?